-However, you can fix this with the Find and Replace tool.
-By replacing the non-standard delimiters with slashes (/) or dash (-), Excel will automatically identify the values as dates.
+To fix this issue, use the Find and Replace feature.
+By changing the non-standard period delimiters (.) with slashes (/) or dash (-), Excel will automatically change the values to dates.

 First, select all the text dates you want to convert to dates.
 On the ‘Home’ tab, click the ‘Find & Select’ button at the right-most corner of the Ribbon and select ‘Replace’.
 Alternatively, press

 Ctrl+H to open the Find and Replace dialog box.

 In the Find and Replace dialog box, type the delimiter that your text contains (in our case full stop (.) in the ‘Find what’ field and a forward slash (/) or dash (-) in the ‘Replace with’ field.
 Click the ‘Replace All’ button to replace the delimiters and click ‘Close’ to close the window.